 - Termly Pupil Progress Meetings are held in order to allow class teachers, Head teacher and the Senior Leaders to monitor and evaluate the progress of children in Literacy.
-Where appropriate, LSAs are also involved. - The Head teacher, Senior Leaders and all teachers monitor children's work regularly through work sample scrutiny. - The Subject Leader analyses RAISE online data, tracking documents, NFER test results and end of key stage SATs results for Reading and Writing with class teachers.
+Where appropriate, LSAs are also involved. - The Head teacher, Senior Leaders and all teachers monitor children's work regularly through work sample scrutiny. - The Subject Leader analyses 'Insights' data, tracking, NFER test results and end of key stage SATs results for Reading and Writing with class teachers.
 Recommendations from this analysis may feed into School Development Plan and Performance Management Targets.